 to bring together a fresh new group of people to think, design and test radically new approaches.

-Whilst our current focus is on South East London, the insights we surface and approaches we develop should be of much-wider interest.
+Whilst Better Endings focused on South East London, the insights we surfaced and approaches we developed should be of much-wider interest.
 We want to be part of a growing movement for change in the way we think about and behave around death and dying.